"The Meanest Mother"

 to be up to par.
 Our friends' report cards had beautiful colors on them, black

 for passing, red for failing.
-My mother being as different as she was, would settle
+My mother being as different as she was, would

 for nothing less than ugly black marks.
-As the years rolled by, first one and then
+As the years rolled by, first one

 the other of us was put to shame.
 We were graduated from high school.
 With